on-the-cloud-side/dbj_asymetric/console_simple_demo/readme.md

-# WIP
-## Look Elsewhere

-Two interlocutors are two actors in one conversation.
+# Two interlocutors are two actors in one conversation.